 Saturday, March 31, 2012

-Then the mood is broken.
+Then the mood was broken.
 The reality is, that loved one had gone away, and the pain is just a distant memory.
 Thankfully, I had emerged from the storm of life with the resolve to enjoy the little things that bring happiness.

 I can still enjoy a beautiful love song, all by myself.